kodecocodes/i9t/swift-2/swift-2.markdown

 ![bordered height=15%](/images/defer_result.png)

+Bill's card was returned even though the method exited early.

 ### Pattern Matching

-Swift has always had amazing pattern matching capabilities, especially with cases in `switch` statements.
+Swift has had amazing pattern matching capabilities since the beginning, especially with cases in `switch` statements.
 Swift 2.0 continues to add to the language's ability in this area.
 Here are a few brief examples.

 "for ... in" filtering provides the ability to iterate as you normally would using a for-in loop, except that you can provide a `where` statement so that only iterations whose `where` statement is true will be executed.
+Use for ... in filtering to create an array of names that start with "C".

 ```
-let names = ["Charlie", "Chris", "Mic", "John", "Craig", "Felipe"]
 var namesThatStartWithC = [String]()

 for cName in names where cName.hasPrefix("C") {